José María Mazón Sainz: Businessman and retiree

 Starting 1943 Mazón was a private person with no official duties.
 Already 3 years earlier he ensured his admittance to Colegio de Abogados de Madrid, with references to be provided by Conde Rodezno.
 In the 1940s he set up his own law firm, later to be known as Mazón Abogados; his clients were major institutional customers, including Banco de España.
 At one point Mazón became asesor jurídico of the central bank and he kept performing this role at least until the early 1960s.
 At that time he was already joined by his son Eugenio, who was gradually taking over management of Mazón Abogados and juridical services of Banco de España; however, José Maria was listed as abogado en ejercicio until the late 1960s.

 Since the mid-1940s Mazón stayed clear of politics.
 He did not join any Carlist initiatives, be it those originating among the Javieristas or those related to Rodezno, who was increasingly leaning towards the dynastic leadership of Don Juan.
 He was admitted at a personal audience by Franco in 1954, 1956 and 1961.
-It is not clear what subjects were discussed and whether the dictator tried to persuade Mazón to re-enter politics; since the mid-1950s he was anxious to shake off last vestiges of fascism and enlarged the Traditionalist contingent in the Cortes.
+Since the mid-1950s he was anxious to shake off last vestiges of fascism and enlarged the Traditionalist contingent in the Cortes.
 However, in the early 1960s Mazón was consulted by the FET Consejo Nacional during works on the new Fuero del Trabajo.

 According to some sources during mid-Francoism the likes of Mazón were entirely ignored by mainstream Carlists as traitors not to be dealt with; when already as a retiree he appeared during Día de Santiago in Haro, he was pushed out by militant young Carlists; also Eugenio was ostracized when taking part in the Montejurra ascents.
 However, when in 1958 Eugenio was getting married, the ceremony was attended – apart from carlo-franquistas like Esteban Bilbao – also by the Comunión leader José Maria Valiente and by José Luis Zamanillo.
 Moreover, the official press note claimed that "apadrinaron el enlace SS.
 AA.
 RR. don Francisco Javier de Borbon Parma y su augusta esposa".

 Family events were the only opportunities when at the time Mazón was being mentioned in the press, always in the societé columns.
 During the wedding of his daughter María in 1967 or during the engagement ceremony of another daughter Margarita in 1968 the only political heavyweight present was the former Carlist turned the Cortes speaker, Antonio Iturmendi.
 The 1971 wedding of a more distant relative was attended only by family and friends.
 In the 1970s Mazón disappeared entirely from the public eye.
 Following death the only necrological note published in the press was this signed by his close family.